dancher00/dancher00/README.md

-👨‍💻 MSc in Engineering
+👨‍💻 MSc in Engineering. 🦾🤖🦿 Bionicle enjoyer.

-Bionicle enjoyer 🦾🤖🦿

 Loking for PhD positions in ML for top research in cs:RO